A Google engineer, speaking to an audience of Google engineers, once described the newly invented Git as:

 Create a new branch called feature

-$ git checkout -b feature
+git checkout -b branch-name: the

 Add new lines to kitten.txt